Winchester Dam: Impact to migratory fish

-Fish Counting Station
+Fish counting station

-Although the fish ladder at Winchester Dam does not meet current federal standards for passing fish, it has generated information for fishery management decisions since 1945.
 There is a fish counting station maintained by the Oregon Department of Fish and Wildlife here.
 At the station, biologists count fish to monitor population, design management methods, and prescribe angling regulations.
+Although the fish ladder at Winchester Dam does not meet current federal standards for passing fish, it has generated information for fishery management decisions since 1945.
 Since 2015, funding for fish counting at the station has been significantly reduced, and local fishermen have questioned the accuracy of the station's results.